 Discard the peel, grate it finely, and mix it with honey to be used as a mask for dry, sensitive skin.
 Keep the mask for 15 minutes before washing off with lukewarm water.
 Potatoes are natural skin lightening agents and can remove dark spots and blackheads.
 Thin slices of these starchy veggies can be placed above the eyes to bid adieu to dark circles.
 Prepare a mask by mixing 2 tbsp of raw milk with 1 finely grated medium potato and a few drops of almond oil.
 Apply this on your face and wash off after 15 minutes with cold water for radiant sensitive skin.

 Individuals with sensitive skin may frequently experience symptoms such as redness, burning, itching, and stinging sensations on the skin.
-Applying home remedies for sensitive skin may bring relief from these symptoms and help regulate these issues.
+Applying home remedies for sensitive skin may bring relief from these symptoms and help regulate these issues while some might help promote healing.
 Hydration, protection, moisturization, and choosing natural and gentle ingredients for skin care can make a huge difference.
+You can also use other ingredients like chamomile, oatmeal, rose water, witch hazel, turmeric, yogurt, and apple cider vinegar to help nourish, soothe, and maintain your sensitive skin.
 For instance, it is important to avoid allergens and pollutants like dust, smoke, pollen, petrol, tar, cosmetics, allergens in food items to prevent flare-ups and breakouts.
-Exposure to sunlight without sunscreen is again a big no-no. You should also opt for natural moisturizers like coconut oil and honey.
+Exposure to sunlight without sunscreen is again a big no-no. You should also opt for natural moisturizers like coconut oil, shea butter, and honey.
 It is important to keep in mind that sensitive skin may indicate an underlying condition, so if you continue to have sensitivity issues, it is advised to consult a doctor.

 Frequently Asked Questions